S.O.S. (Agents of S.H.I.E.L.D.): Part two

 Pinning Cal to a wall with a truck, Coulson tells him that he is destroying himself for Jiaying, and that she is a monster, but Cal is not.
-Cal admits that he believed if he could find Skye, he could make Jiaying the benevolent person she was before Whitehall mutilated her.
+Cal admits that he believed if he could find Skye, he could make Jiaying the benevolent person she was before Daniel Whitehall mutilated her.
 Accepting that his wife is a danger to his daughter, Cal agrees to join forces with Coulson to stop Jiaying.

 In a shootout with Hunter and May's team, Palamas impersonates May to trick them, but Ward mistakes her for the real May and kills her.
 Morse throws herself in front of the rigged gun when Hunter finds her, and is seriously wounded.
 Hunter and May bring Morse back to the Playground and Simmons operates on her to save her life, before telling Fitz that she is ready to address their feelings for each other once the crisis is over.

 Aboard the Iliad, Mack rescues Skye from the other Inhumans.
 Discovering an SOS has been sent out, Jiaying kills Oliver and several other agents with a Terrigen crystal to coerce Weaver into expanding the beacon, so that all of S.H.I.E.L.D. will come to the Iliad and be massacred by her vast Terrigen supply.
 Skye convinces Lincoln to help her stop Jiaying and hacks the SOS to warn Coulson of Jiaying's trap, and after warning the rest of S.H.I.E.L.D. to retreat, Coulson, May, Fitz and Cal board the Iliad.
 Jiaying sends Gordon to release Terrigen mists into the Iliad's ventilation, to kill all humans on board, but Mack, Coulson and Fitz fight to stop him.
 Fitz uses devices to contain Gordon's teleportation to the fan room, and Gordon accidentally impales himself on a piece of rebar and drops a crystal, which Coulson catches to stop it from releasing the tainted Terrigen.
 The crystal petrifies his left hand, but Mack severs it with an axe to save his life.
 Jiaying has other Terrigen crystals loaded on a quinjet to spread the mists across Earth, and tries to drain Skye's life force when she tries to stop her.
 Skye knocks the quinjet into the ocean with her powers, before Cal kills Jiaying.